Diplomatic history of World War I: Wartime diplomacy

 The United States was an affiliated partner—an "ally" in practice but not in name.
 The U.S. had no treaty with the Allies, but did have high level contacts.
 Wilson assigned Colonel House the central role in working with British officials.
-As soon as the US declared war Britain sent the high-level Balfour Mission, April–May, 1917.
+As soon as the US declared war Britain sent the high-level Balfour Mission in April and May 1917.
 France sent a separate mission at the same time.
 Both missions were eager was to publicize the Allied cause and work on plans for wartime cooperation.
 Balfour met with Wilson and Colonel House to review the secret treaties which bound Britain and France to Italy and others.
 Members of the delegations met with many senior leaders in the national government, finance, industry and politics, to explain the British positions.
 Other meetings dealt with the supply of munitions and other exports, and the proposed Balfour Declaration.
-Britain asked for naval help against the submarine menace, but realizing the small size of the American army, did not ask for soldiers.
+Britain asked for naval help against the submarine menace, but realizing the small size of the American army, did not initially ask for soldiers.

 Both United States and Britain had issued idealistic visions of the postwar world in January 1918.
-Prime Minister David Lloyd George announced the British vision on January 5, while Wilson spelled out his Fourteen Points on January 8.
+Prime Minister David Lloyd George announced the British vision on 5 January, while Wilson spelled out his Fourteen Points on 8 January.
 The Wilsonian manifesto had a major impact around the world, and especially on Germany, which by October 1918 had decided to make peace on its terms.
 The other Allies did not issue postwar plans, for they were focused primarily on cash reparations from Germany and specific territorial gains from Austria and Turkey.
 The British and American manifestoes overlapped heavily.
 They both specified the right of self-determination for nationalities, and the creation of a new international organization to keep the peace.
 However, they disagreed regarding reparations to be paid by the loser, which Wilson opposed at first.
 Wilson also wanted lowering of trade barriers and especially freedom of the seas, which the British could not endorse.